wartied/soundcloud/README.md

 The original creator ([@wartied](https://github.com/wartied)) assumes no responsibility for damages, bugs, security vulnerabilities, or legal issues that may arise from using their code.
 Use it how you please entirely at your own risk.

-The original creator ([@wartied](https://github.com/wartied)) does not claim any overship over the Soundcloud Inc or Soundcloud Global Limited & Co.
+The original creator ([@wartied](https://github.com/wartied)) does not claim any overship over the Soundcloud Inc. or Soundcloud Global Limited & Co.
 KG assests or their proprietary software.

 #